JelenaBarinova/BeBetterDeveloper/_posts/2015-07-16-getting-started-react-mocha.md

 __First__ - DOM mocking.
 You can find very good explanation about how to mock DOM in this [blog post](http://www.asbjornenge.com/wwc/testing_react_components.html).
 To follow this example we need to install [jsdom](https://github.com/tmpvar/jsdom) and [mocha-jsdom](https://github.com/rstacruz/mocha-jsdom).
-I've created _dom-mock.js_ file (it's a bit different from what is given in the article, I adopted it to be compatable with the newest JSDOM version).
+I've created _dom-mock.js_ file (it's a bit different from what is given in the article, I adopted it to be compatible with the newest JSDOM version).
 <script src="https://gist.github.com/LenaBarinova/fab84f93dae04ca4123a.js"></script>

 __Second__ - install [React TestUtils add-on](https://www.npmjs.com/package/react-addons-test-utils):